nextcord/nextcord/docs/api.rst

     :type bucket: :class:`str`
     :param scope: If we get a 429, the scope of the 429 response.
     :type scope: Optional[:class:`str`]

+.. function:: on_global_http_ratelimit(retry_after)

+    Called when a HTTP request in progress gets a 429 response and the scope is global.

+    If the 429 response is a non-global ratelimit or you want to track when the bucket expires, then use :func:`on_http_ratelimit` instead.

+    :param retry_after: The amount of time we have to wait before making another request.
+    :type retry_after: :class:`float`

 .. function:: on_ready()